14 Best Restaurants in Miami with a View

 Think DJs, fire dancers, performative servers with cocktails on dry ice and putting final touches on dishes right at the table.

-Healthy and flavorful, its Pan-Asian menu is likewise entertaining.
+Healthy and flavorful, its Mediterranean Asian fusion menu is likewise entertaining.

 READ NEXT